-Jamie claims their main creative influence is the guitarist Cory Wong and has enjoyed completing his Gold Arts Award during 2020.
+Jamie claims his main creative influence is the guitarist Cory Wong and has enjoyed completing his Gold Arts Award during 2020.

 EXPERIENCE OF WORKING TOWARDS A TRINITY QUALIFICATION